Map of the whole of Shiga Prefecture

 Hachimanbori is a major artery of the town that caused the castle town to flourish under Hachimanyama Castle being a residence castle of Toyotomi Hidetsugu during the Azuchi-Momoyama period (1573-1603).
 It played a major role in the birth and development of the Omi merchants and the prosperity of the town, making the town as busy as Otsu in Omi Province in the late Edo period.
 It was used by the town's people as a business and distribution route until the early Showa period but fell into disuse due to the development of land transportation after the war.
 Along the moat, white-walled storehouses and old houses stand side by side, showing how the town looked in those glamorous days.
 When you pass through the large torii gate in Himurehachimangu Shrine, the Hakuun Bridge over the moat will appear.
 From the bridge, you can see the storehouses, which were used to temporarily store products sent from all over Japan.
 It has recently been developed as a sightseeing spot, with the port restored.
 Address9-1 Moto 9, Tameshin-cho, Omihachiman City, Shiga Prefecture, Japan Opening Hoursnashi (Pyrus pyrifolia, esp. var. culta) Regular Closing Daywithout a holiday Website

-• Kawara Museum no name
+• Kawara Museum Recommended spots

 スポット画像未設定